This post contains affiliate links

 Save Money: Be an outsider and soak in What Brings in the Money, but don’t stay there.
 Free sights.

 There is so much money and culture invested in the big Vegas hotels as they are vying for chance to earn your business.
 The most notable hotel in Vegas now is The Bellagio.
 The fountains are world-renowned, the casino is immaculate, and the check in area holds more Murano glass than in Venice.
 At the MGM Grand, there is even a huge lion enclosure inside the casino, which guarantees you a closer looksy than any zoo.
 At the Mirage, see gigantic coy fish and catfish, flamingos, a huge waterfall for the backdrop of the Volcano that blows.
 There’s something for everyone when you are surrounded by extravagance.

 Save Money: CVS and Walgreens

 We got our snacks and water from CVS.
 It was a whopping $3.00 a bottle for water from the vending machine, instead we got 2 liters for $4.
 CVS is also great for a late night snack to avoid overspending.
-There are fresh wraps, croissant sandwiches, hoagies, pesto stuffed pitas, and pretzel sandwiches.
+Fresh wraps, croissant sandwiches, hoagies, pesto stuffed pitas, and pretzel sandwiches are all available.
 If you get sick of spending money, it’s a great, healthier alternative to french fries.
 We carried one backpack between us, so we were always hydrated and had emergency snacks and of course…. the bandaids LOL…